DogepartyXDP/Documentation/Installation/federated_node.md

-# Setting up a Counterparty Node
+# Setting up a Dogeparty Node

 ## Introduction

-This document describes how one can set up their own Counterparty "Federated Node" system, on Linux, Windows or OS X.
+This document describes how one can set up their own Dogeparty "Federated Node" system, on Linux, Windows or OS X.

-A Federated Node is a self-contained system that runs the some or all of the Counterparty software stack, via Docker.
-Each system operates as a Bitcoin and Counterparty "full node".
-Using this toolset, one can generally get started running the Counterparty software much quicker and more easily than a manual installation of the various components.
+A Federated Node is a self-contained system that runs the some or all of the Dogeparty software stack, via Docker.
+Each system operates as a Dogecoin and Dogeparty "full node".
+Using this toolset, one can generally get started running the Dogeparty software much quicker and more easily than a manual installation of the various components.

 The document is primarily intended for power users and developers.